RU09342/lab-2-blinking-leds-ambrosen8/Simple Blink/README.md

 # Multiple Blink

 ## Purpose
-Blink a Single LED on the Processor
+Blink a Single LED on the Processor.

 ## Theory